androprimero/SOEN341/README.md

 # SOEN341
-Web application of a wishlist of a retailer  store
+The system is a web application that allows clients to watch a retailer's catalogs and create a wish list.